I Sold My Soul on eBay: eBay auction

 In January 2006, Hemant Mehta posted an auction on eBay where he explained his background in atheism and offered to go to the worship services of the winning bidder's choosing.
-The auction ended on February 3, 2006 with a final bid of $504 from Jim Henderson, a former minister from Seattle, Washington.
-Mehta later donated that money to the Secular Student Alliance, a non-profit organization for which he served as Chair of the Board of Directors.
+The auction ended on February 3, 2006, with a final bid of $504 from Jim Henderson, a former minister from Seattle, Washington.
+Mehta later donated that money to the Secular Student Alliance, a non-profit organization for which he served as chair of the board of directors.

 Henderson asked Mehta to visit a variety of churches and write about the experiences on Henderson's website, offthemap.com.
 Mehta eventually wrote about his visits at nine different churches as well as two additional pieces dealing with atheist conventions and Christian media.

 Media coverage

-Nearly a month after the auction, an article about Mehta's experiences appeared on the front page of The Wall Street Journal, leading to a flurry of media coverage.
-He was featured in the Chicago Sun-Times, the Seattle Times, and the Village Voice, and on National Public Radio.
+Nearly a month after the auction, an article about Mehta's experiences appeared on the front page of The Wall Street Journal, leading to additional media coverage.
 Mehta and Henderson were interviewed about the project on the Fox News program Big Story Primetime in March 2006.

 Book

 I Sold My Soul on eBay, published by WaterBrook Press, contains Mehta's observations and critiques of the churches he visited, along with background on how he became an atheist.
 The foreword was written by Rob Bell of Mars Hill Bible Church.

 The book also features his latest critiques, including descriptions of his visits to some of the best-known churches in the country including New Life Church (Pastor Ted Haggard), Mars Hill Bible Church (Pastor Rob Bell), and Lakewood Church (Pastor Joel Osteen).
-It was released on April 17, 2007 and is available as a paperback, e-book, and audiobook.